Garza’s classes usually start with a personal history riddle: “I was born a

 her Scandinavian roots compel her to speak (or sing) her vowels on occasion; and

-yet she address classes with a good old Texas “Y’all,” rolls her “Rs” pretty darn well and can throw in a bit of
+yet she addresses classes with a good old Texas “Y’all,” rolls her “Rs” pretty darn well and can throw in a bit of

 Spanglish here and there.